Published On: April 18, 2019

 Ever wonder why you make really stupid decisions, especially when you are overwhelmed, worried or distracted?

-Perhaps you are focused on one task, like dealing with a difficult child or employee, and you completely miss a really important appointment or buy something you did not want.The researchers at Princeton, Harvard and the University of Warwick ran experiments on low-income people who were worried about debt and found they lost 13 IQ points (somewhat like when you lose a night’s sleep and feel really stupid the next day).
+Perhaps you are focused on one task, like dealing with a difficult child or employer, and you completely miss a really important appointment or buy something you did not want.The researchers at Princeton, Harvard and the University of Warwick ran experiments on low-income people who were worried about debt and found they lost 13 IQ points (somewhat like when you lose a night’s sleep and feel really stupid the next day).
 In this report in Science Magazine they say this loss in IQ points is the same as the difference between chronic alcoholics and normal adults.

 Eldar Shafir, one of the authors of the study, write ““coping with not just a shortfall of money, but also with a concurrent shortfall of cognitive resources.”
 In simple English this means that dealing with debt reduces your mental ability to handle other tasks “it makes you stupid”.